Memorizing these TOEFL PDF Download is sufficient to pass the exam.

 Exam Objectives:

-1. Understand and analyze academic practicing passages.
+1. Understand and analyze academic reading passages.

 2. Comprehend and interpret spoken English in academic contexts.